KyserClark/ntfy/README.md

 Make sure you download the ntfy mobile app and configure it accordingly.
 Essentially, all you have to do is point the server URL to your host IP address/port and create a topic, and you're off to the races.

 The IP should auto-resolve to your primary IP address that points to the internet.
 The port is 8686 by default.
-And the default topic is 'Topic'
+And the default topic is 'Topic'.

 If you don't like these defaults, feel free to change them.
 I made it easy to change any of these values by doing --ip, --port, and --topic respectfully.
 The default message is 'Command Finsihed'.
 You can change it with --message.